Aesfrost/ZPIC_OmpSs2/README.md

 Also, ZPIC monitors the EM fields' energy and particles' energy through all the simulation.

 All output files are in the .csv format with ";" as delimiter.
-The last column of each map **MUST** be removed before being processed!

 ## Compilation and Execution
 ```